Lipschitz stability in an inverse problem for the Kuramoto-Sivashinsky equation

-Integrations by parts in time or space are performed on each expression $I_{i,j}$.
-Each resulting expression will be included in one of the terms on the right-hand side of (\ref{prodL2-2}).
+Let us now prove (\ref{prodL2-2}): we write $\ds \left< P_1w, P_2w \right>_{L^2(Q)} = \sum_{i,j=1}^4I_{i,j}$ where $I_{i,j}$ denotes the $L^2$-product between the $i$-th term of $P_1w$ in \eqref{decomposition P1} and the $j$-th term of $P_2w$ in \eqref{decomposition P2}.\\ Integrations by parts in time or space are performed on each expression $I_{i,j}$.
+Each resulting expression will be included in one of the terms of the right-hand side of (\ref{prodL2-2}).
 The results are listed below, and we indicate for each term where it will be included.

 \begin{itemize} \item